Scottish war memorials: History of Scottish war memorials

-The first recorded civic war memorial in Scotland where local men who died overseas in war and were named on a stone is in the local churchyard at Balmaclellan, Dumfries and Galloway and was erected after the Crimean War.
-It was not until fifty years later after the Second Boer War that other civic war memorials were erected in Scotland.
+The first recorded civic war memorial in Scotland naming local men who died overseas in combat is located in the churchyard at Balmaclellan, and was erected after the Crimean War.
+It was not until fifty years later after the Second Boer War that other such civic war memorials were erected in Scotland.

-By 1914 a precedent had been set for local communities for erecting war memorials when they had lost their sons in war time.
-By the time the First World War had finished in 1918 nearly every community in Scotland decided to erect a memorial to their own war dead.

-At the same time a proposal for a national war memorial led to the creation of the magnificent shrine at Edinburgh Castle.
-The Scottish National War Memorial.
-This memorial continues to commemorate Scots who have died in wars since 1914 and currently commemorates 206,779 men and women who have died serving in UK and Commonwealth Forces.
+By 1914, a precedent had been set for local communities to erect war memorials when they had lost their sons in combat.
+By the time the First World War culminated in 1918, nearly every community in Scotland had erected a memorial to their own war dead.
+Around the same time, a proposal for a national war memorial led to the creation of the shrine at Edinburgh Castle, the Scottish National War Memorial.
+This memorial continues to memorialize Scots who have died in wars since 1914, and currently commemorates 206,779 men and women who have died serving in UK and Commonwealth Forces.

-At the same time as the civic and national memorials were being erected factories, banks, golf clubs, boys' clubs, schools, universities churches, railways, police, post offices and even a prison erected war memorials to those men and women who had gone to war.
+At the same time as the civic and national memorials were being erected, factories, banks, golf clubs, boys' clubs, schools, universities, churches, railways, police, post offices, and even a prison erected war memorials to those men and women who had gone to war.

-Because of the size of military formations during the First World War there were not only regimental memorials erected but Scottish Brigade and Scottish Divisional memorials too.
+Because of the size of military formations during the First World War, there were not only regimental memorials erected but brigade and divisional memorials as well.

 Commando Memorial in the Scottish Highlands was unveiled in 1952, dedicated to the World War II British Commandos that trained at Achnacarry Castle.

-After the Second World War many communities had the sad task of adding names to their existing war memorial.
-Aberlady, East Lothian used the same memorial they had erected for the Boer War and used again for the First World War to list their Second World War Dead.
-Other communities chose to erect new memorials for the Second World War Dead rather than change the First World War Memorial.
+After the Second World War, many communities had the task of adding names to their existing war memorials.
+The village of Aberlady in East Lothian used the memorial they originally erected for the Boer War and reused for the First World War to list their Second World War dead.
+Other communities chose to erect new memorials for those lost during the Second World War instead of updating or adding to existing memorials.

-Even today communities are still erecting war memorials to men and women who died in the First and Second World Wars.

-Recent unveilings of Scottish war memorials include.
+Even today, communities are still erecting war memorials to men and women who died in the First and Second World Wars.
+Recent unveilings of Scottish war memorials include: